ankesh825/COVID_19_DATA_ANALYSIS/README.md

-# 📊 Data Science with Python — YuvaIntern Internship
+# 📊 Data Science with Python —  Internship

 A practical **Data Science and Advanced Python Analytics** project completed as part of my **YuvaIntern / NSDC Virtual Data Science with Python Apprentice Internship**.